dbojan/free-iptv-balkan-plus/README.md

 user-agent=mpv
 -Click on save.
 -Click on file picker to open .m3u saved to device.
 No epg support yet.
--Click once anywhere, then click and hold on  |< or >| at the bottom to show playlist.
+-While viewing content, click on screen once, then click and hold on  |< or >| at the bottom to show playlist.

 ###  Channel list sources: